larntz/lemmy-directory/content/community/beehaw.org/writing.md

 ## Description

 <blockquote class="description">
-A specific community for original shortform and longform writing, stories, worldbuilding, and other stuff of that nature.<br><br>Subcommunity of [Creative](https://beehaw.org/c/creative)<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+A specific community for original shortform and longform writing, stories, worldbuilding, and other stuff of that nature.<br><br>Subcommunity of [Creative](https://beehaw.org/c/creative)<br><br>---<br><br>This community's icon was made by Aaron Schneider, under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 </blockquote>